 When Bluetooth technology first became available for consumers, I was always caught off guard by the people in the grocery store who appeared to be having a conversation with themselves.
-They’d be in the milk aisle talking about their mother in law.
-It was very confusing until they turned around and I could see that nifty Bluetooth headset attached to their ear.
-The technology does make your life easier and more convenient.
-But could Bluetooth be dangerous as well?
+They’d be in the milk aisle talking about their mother in law!
+The technology does make our life easier, but could Bluetooth be putting us at risk for a brain tumor as well?

 (Before we get into the rest of this article I just want to mention two things.
 First, you may wish to also see my related article entitled “How To Protect Yourself From Bluetooth Radiation – A Helpful Guide!“.
 And second, many people that come to this site are also interested in emergency preparedness.
 If you are interested in this subject you might want to check out EmergencyPrepGuy.com.
 It has really good information on all types of emergency preparation. )

 Another false claim that is often made is that “there is no studies showing that Bluetooth is harmful to humans”.
 People say this because there are so few studies done specifically on the “Bluetooth” signal.
 A lack of studies does not prove something is safe.
 As I mentioned above there have literally been hundreds of peer reviewed scientific studies on RF Radiation in general since the 1960’s.
 And they link RF Radiation to more ailments than just cancer.
 They also link it to DNA damage (especially in infants and fetuses), crib death, male infertility and other things.

 In the below video I use a meter called a “High Frequency Analyzer” to measure the amount of RF Radiation emitted by a pair of Bluetooth Earbuds.
 I highly recommend that you take a couple of minutes to watch the video.
 It is short but informative.
 You will be surprised at how much radiation is emitted from something so small.
 But seeing is believing and knowledge is power.